Megatron: Dreamwave Productions

-In the 21st Century reimagining of the Generation One Universe by Dreamwave Productions, Megatron was envisioned as an ancient gladiatorial combatant in the depths of Cybertron's underworld.
+In the 21st-century reimagining of the Generation One Universe by Dreamwave Productions, Megatron was envisioned as an ancient gladiatorial combatant in the depths of Cybertron's underworld.
 As victory upon victory mounted, he began to realize that the games were nothing more than an elaborate attempt by the Cybertronian elders to hide the truth of Cybertron's history from the masses.
 When Megatron attempted to gain access to that knowledge through exploration and research, the Cybertronian elders attempted to have him assassinated—a plan that only resulted in stirring up even more discontent among Cybertronians which allowed Megatron to begin recruiting for the Decepticon movement.
 It is known that at one point Megatron attempted to recruit Grimlock as one of his inner circle, but the fellow gladiator refused the position, eventually joining the Autobots.

 Megatron would also appear in Dreamwave's Transformers/G.I.
 Joe limited series.
-Unlike many of the other Transformers (who were given World War II vehicle alternate modes) Megatron would keep his basic Walther P38 handgun transformation, which was indeed a WWII German handgun.
+Unlike many of the other Transformers (who were given World War II vehicle alternate modes), Megatron would keep his basic Walther P38 handgun transformation, which was indeed a WWII German handgun.
 Forming an alliance with Cobra Commander due to their similar natures, Megatron nonetheless had a bitter personal rivalry with the tyrannical leader of the terrorist group Cobra, resulting in Megatron killing several of his troops and Cobra Commander having to use the Matrix to keep him in line.
-Later, Megatron refused to help the Commander as Bruticus tried to crush him, and allowed the Baroness to use him in gun mode to shoot the helpless Cobra Leader.
+Later, Megatron refuses to help the Commander since Bruticus had tried to crush him and allows the Baroness to use him in gun mode to shoot the helpless Cobra Leader.
 After battling Optimus Prime, he was deactivated along with all the Transformers when Snake Eyes opened the Matrix.

 Devil's Due Publishing

 In the G.I.
-Joe vs. The Transformers comics printed by Devil's Due Publishing, Megatron was again among the Decepticons who crashed on in the Ark on Earth, but this time the Ark was discovered by Cobra, who reformatted the Autobots and Decepticons into weapons and vehicles for themselves called Battle Android Troopers controlled by the Tele-Vipers.
+Joe vs. The Transformers comics printed by Devil's Due Publishing, Megatron was again among the Decepticons who crashed in the Ark on Earth, but this time the Ark was discovered by Cobra, who reformatted the Autobots and Decepticons into weapons and vehicles for themselves called Battle Android Troopers controlled by the Tele-Vipers.

-Megatron was locked in gun mode and kept by Cobra Commander.
+Megatron is locked in gun mode and kept by Cobra Commander.
 When Optimus Prime broke free of the controls, Megatron convinced his keeper to free him to fight Optimus.
 Wounded by the Autobots and a malfunctioning orbiting weapons system, Megatron was eventually defeated and believed destroyed.
-In reality much of his body remained and the U.S. government studied his workings to advance their own projects in military supercomputers.
+In reality, much of his body remained and the U.S. government studied his workings to advance their own projects in military supercomputers.

 In the third volume of the series, it was revealed that the U.S. Government had created the android Serpentor (or, as he is called here, Serpent O.R., standing for Organic Robot) using DNA from great historical war leaders and parts from Megatron.
 Serpentor succeeded where Megatron had failed and captured Optimus Prime.
-But Serpentor's exposure to the Matrix, possession by Cobra Commander and subsequent destruction left Megatron's legacy unfulfilled.
+But Serpentor's exposure to the Matrix, possession by Cobra Commander, and subsequent destruction left Megatron's legacy unfulfilled.